Stationary measures and random walks on $\tilde{A}_2$-buildings: Introduction

-Studying the asymptotic behavior of random walks has been a very active area of research over the last 50 years, and has lead to major developments in group theory.
-This subject is related to a wide range of questions such as harmonic analysis, growth and amenability properties of $G$ and rigidity results, to name just a few.
-An emblematic example is the study of products of random matrices.
-For instance, consider $G= \gl(d, \R) $, $\mu$ a measure on $G$ and $V= \R^d$ endowed with a Euclidean norm $\| .\|$.
-The question of understanding the asymptotic behavior of $\{\log\|Z_n v\|\}_n$ for $v \in V \setminus \{0\}$ has been extensively investigated, especially after the seminal works of Furstenberg and Kesten \cite{furstenberg_kesten60} and \cite{furstenberg63}.
-More recently, the theory of random products in groups has known spectacular progress.
-Let us cite in particular the works of Y.~Benoist and J-F.~Quint \cite{benoist_quint}, where the authors prove many limit laws about random walks on reductive groups.

-A key feature of Furstenberg's approach to these dynamical systems is the use of boundary theory, and the study of stationary measures, i.e. measures that are ``invariant'' under the dynamical system.
-A probability measure $\nu$ on $X$ is said to be \emph{$\mu$-stationary} if it satisfies
+A key feature of Furstenberg's approach to these dynamical systems is the study of stationary measures, i.e. measures that are ``invariant'' under the dynamical system.
+Finding stationary or invariant measures on $G$-spaces and studying their properties is one of the major tasks in the theory of random dynamical systems.